|

 (Archer) An atmospheric ballad with plaintive fiddle, sultry trombone and

-of the hi-lights of The Blue Ox Babes' unreleased album the only public airing of this tune was on the BBC's "Young Guns"
+of The Blue Ox Babes' album, the only public airing of this tune prior to the CD release was a short extract of the

 It Could Have Been Love (Archer)